assadounto/dev/README.md

 # Porfolio Project

-> This is a portfolio project created using media queries
+ This is a portfolio project created using HTML , CSS and Javascript

 ## Built With

-- HTML and
-- HTML and CSS
+- HTML CSS Javascript
-- StyleLint, Webhint

 ## Live Demo